First Aid for Sunburn and Heatstroke

 Conclusion

-As Dorathea Mackellar superbly points out in her poem “ My Country”, Australia IS a sunburnt country, a wide brown land – just take a trip to the red centre and see for yourself.
+As Dorothea Mackellar superbly points out in her poem “ My Country”, Australia IS a sunburnt country, a wide brown land – just take a trip to the red centre and see for yourself!

 All who live, or visit, here are subjected to Australia’s relentless sun and “Pitiless blue sky”.